dillcheese/OBVault/Books/Other/Worm CYOA builds/Worm Plot Build.md

 You have mastered yourself entirely, attaining self-mastery, self-acceptance, and self-actualization to become the king of your own being.
 This level of self-realization grants you absolute freedom from all outside influence, even from the bounds of reality itself.
 You have forged an invincible sense of self and an unbreakable will, impervious to any force.
 Not even the strongest mental assaults, the most seductive illusions, the pain of unbearable torture, unfathomable eldritch truths, or cosmic shattering revelations can leave a trace on the tower that is your mind.
 The three hurdles designed to slow your progress have effectively ceased to exist, as your current state has far surpassed the challenges they present.
 This fuels your unstoppable growth even further accelerating your already rapid advancement to an exponential degree, transforming you into a continuous cutting motion that moves ever forward to your intended destination.

+**Ringbearer**
+Cost: 20 SP

+Hail, Ringmaker/Ringbearer.
+Hail to that who hold the words.

+As ringmaker, you have a singular ability: you can summon a single ring each month.
+Multiple of these rings can be summoned at once should multiple months have passed.
+Similarly, you can recall a ring into yourself to be reproduced, no matter how far from you it may be or who is wearing it.

+The rings themselves are more complex.
+Their primary purpose is to be gifted to others; to this end, they vary in form, shifting in size and shape to fit the taste of whoever is their ringbearer.

+The Rings’ most visible ability, however, is enhancement.
+While a ringbearer wears it, you can enhance any abilities they may have as if 20SP were given to them.
+This includes giving them new attributes or powers as long as you yourself already possess them.

+The flow of this energy is not one-way, however.
+The ring’s main function is to supplement yourself with others, allowing you to duplicate their own attributes and abilities as long as they wear your gift.
+For example, a Pyromancer wearing your gift to unleash torrents of hellfire would, in turn, grant you their prior level of proficiency in the magic before the ring’s enhancement.

+Finally, the ring’s most insidious facet.
+The more a Ringbearer wears a ring, the more their will begins to defer to your own.
+When coupled with the implicit loyalty required to receive their new power, very few will be willing to openly defy their Ringmaker.

+You can wear your own rings, but they will be reduced to half of their usual potency.

+Shackle

+Required:A Warrior's Bond

+Thanks to your understanding of the Warrior’s Bond, you’re able to transform individuals into Rings instead of using your own well of energy.
+While transformed, they are almost identical to other Rings, but both lightly affect the personality of the wearer, and require a clash of wills with their wielder, as they usually would if transformed unwillingly.

+Lesser Amendments

+Required:Ten Commandments

+Your spheres and their workings have impacted your ring making.
+Your Rings can now act as ‘lesser’ spheres of our own, being of roughly half the potency of your ‘real’ spheres.

+The rings cannot be imbued and must be worn, but otherwise act as conduits of Destruction, Alteration, and Creation.
+They are also subject to your Thinker abilities as a result.

+Adornment

+Required:Alloy Fusion

+You can use your Alloy pool to fuse rings, combining their potency in all factors.

+Long Distance Engineering

+Required: Engineer, Builder, (Trump/Tinker) Shards, (Trump) Shard Supply Store, or Pramant

+Your rings now function as tinkering nodes for your other powers, allowing you to modify and enhance granted abilities as if they were an extension of your own power.
+Each ring, when given to others, act as 20SP nodes that you can reconfigure at any time or distance, without the wearer’s awareness or consent.

+As a result, you are not restricted to giving or enhancing powers you already possess or those thematically linked to the wearer.
+A ring can now give any ability you can create, creating a possibility for diverse and adaptable power set for any user.

+Additionally, you can remotely reconfigure, weaken, or fully disable a ring’s enhancements at will.
+The ring’s influence over its wearer can also be adjusted at any time, subtly scaling their deference to your will as needed.

+If worn by you instead of another, the ring still provides free customizable 10SP of enhancements to your own abilities that can be changed at a moments notice.

 # Beauty & Charisma Powers